-14.7.1 A number of legislative and best practice mitigation and enhancement measures which will be followed during the construction, maintenance and operation of the Proposed Development are detailed in this section.
+14.7.1 As described in Section 14.3 the assessment presented in Section 14.6 made no allowance for legislative requirements or best practice mitigation and control measures.
+A number of such measures will be followed during the construction, operation and maintenance of the Proposed Development as detailed in this section.